Christmas is returning for only the second time at The Wizarding World of Harry Potter!

 Afterwards, you can go Christmas shopping at the various wizarding stores – keep an eye out for ornaments, tree toppers, and stockings – and then wash down all the wintry spectacle with The Three Broomstick‘s holiday menu, which comes replete with the Holiday Dinner feast and that most magical of all concoctions, hot Butterbeer.

-Finally, at the conclusion of your yuletide foray is the brand-new highlight of the Christmas season: The Magic of Christmas at Hogwarts Castle, a new projection-mapping show (yes, another one, after this past summer’s Nighttime Lights at Hogwarts Castle) that wraps the iconic building in the sights and sounds of winter.
+Finally, at the conclusion of your yuletide foray is the returning highlight of the Christmas season: The Magic of Christmas at Hogwarts Castle, a projection-mapping show (yes, another one, after the summertime Nighttime Lights at Hogwarts Castle) that wraps the iconic building in the sights and sounds of winter.
 Expect to see caroling ghosts, students riding their broomsticks and making snowmen, and giant, majestic Christmas trees play out in and around Hogwarts.
 It’s the perfect finale to your evening.

 The Magic of Christmas at Hogwarts Castle – our best tips